 If you’re interested in the nerdy scientific details, you can view this study on Sambucol and influenza from the Journal of International Medical Research. (hint to what it’s about: Sambucol rocks against flu germs!!)
 I buy our bottles of Sambucol at either the local health food store or CVS or on Amazon.com.

 I’d also not want to go through winter without my Favorite Cold & Flu Tincture.
-It works best when taken at the first sign of a cold or tummy bug, but is also great as far as working in synergy with the Sambucol to treat symptoms of the flu.
+It works best when taken at the first sign of a cold or tummy bug, but is also great as far as working in synergy with the Sambucol or elderberry syrup to treat symptoms of the flu.
 (If you’re planning your garden, now is a great time to order Spilanthes seeds!)

 Even after you feel better, you may have a pesky, lingering cough.
 Often, I have my children take a spoonful of plain, raw honey for this, as needed.
 For the grownups, Whiskey Rose Cough Remedy works wonders (you can use dried rose petals or other herbs if you wish), and for all ages, homemade cough drops such as Honey & Lemon Sore Throat Drops or Rose Petal Peppermint Drops (try them with ginger or lemon balm tea instead of rose) really help.